Jermaine0Forbes/AvaWebsite/readme.md

 **Goals for the month**
 - ~create login system~
 - ~add JWT in the backend~
-- develop the cart page
+- ~develop the cart page~
-- create checkout page
+- ~create checkout page~
 - add stripe functionality

 **Currently**
 - Login system is working, I just need to add logout functionality within react.Now, I'm focused on developing the cart and checkout pages.
+- The cart page now shows the items, the quantity, and total price.
+Now, I need to add the stripe API in the checkout page

 ### 9/21/20